stashedUp/experiences/docs/AboutMe.md

 I am glad I found my calling early, I’m glad did not play it safe, instead I was a little bit swashbuckling.
 In short, I LOVE coding.
 I would never change a thing.
 In my past time, I enjoy flying and flying.
 I became a pilot a few years ago (I guess that's the fun fact about me)

-## Kubernetes
-I am mostly nervous about the Kubernetes part of the interview.
-I mostly use ECS (Kubernetes counterpart) at work.
-Most of my kubernetes knowledge is from my own effort - reading, online class and my own projects.
-I am confident with docker, linux, networking and architecture/design.